 A Heart for Rini

-At the 2014 Holt Gala and Auction in Portland, Oregon, Holt adoptive mom Andrea Olson stood to speak.
+At the 2014 Holt Gala and Auction in Portland, Oregon, Holt adoptive mom Andrea stood to speak.
 She told her story of bringing home her daughter Rini from China — a little girl with severe congenital heart disease — and the struggle to save her life.
 Here, Andrea again shares the story that captivated an audience of families, adoptees and Holt supporters at the Portland event, as well as her appeal to help save the lives of other children with serious heart disease… children just like Rini.

 Why are we here tonight?